The Cast

 For the past six years, Egawa has worked with the University of Washington in Seattle to develop curriculum and workshops that celebrate Native American culture, values and spirituality and foster self-empowerment among Native youth.

-Train ~ Colton Lasater
+Train ~ Alex Thede

 Inky ~ Kevin-Michael Moore